What do the latest US & UK emergency directives mean for family travellers?

 What can families do in light of the current US electronics ban

-I think it would be fair to say there would be very few long-haul travellers who won’t find this ban significantly impacts on their flying experience.
+I think it would be fair to say there would be very few long-haul travellers who won’t find this ban significantly impacts their flying experience.
 These routes are all 10 hours + and as anyone who has flown that far in one hit can attest, these type of flights need special coping techniques by all on board to make the experience as bearable as possible.

-This is amplified for those travelling with young children as their attention spans are much shorter and tolerance for change in routine much weaker than an adult.
+This is amplified for those travelling with young children as their attention spans are much shorter and tolerance for change in a routine much weaker than an adult.

 If you ask any regular flying parent how they cope with long flights with children (ourselves included!), I bet 9 out of 10 would say iPad (or equivalent tablet) in their top few items to bring on board and help pass the time.
-Equally, most grown ups have some form of electrical device with them these days.
+Equally, most grown-ups have some form of electrical device with them these days.

 Read here about out 16hour+ flight experience from Doha to Miami with three aged 5 and under

 Who knows if this ban will be a permanent fixture or disappear as quickly as it was announced (The first three airports took about 3 months to have their bans lifted).
 One thing that has been made clear, if the airline’s DON’T comply, the FAA will revoke the airline’s certificate to operate flights in the United States, so there really is no choice but compliance by the airlines concerned.